j-quelly/gscp/readme.md

 - [x] production is not parsing headers JWT token [11/21/2016]
 - [x] token invalidate seems to not be working - https://github.com/tymondesigns/jwt-auth/issues/267 [11/22/2016]
 - [x] some responses do not match the headers ie: 400 error saying 401 [11/23/2016]
+- [x] set CACHE_DRIVER to array instead of redis until I learn how to setup redis caching [8/19/2017]

 ## Client
 - [ ] look into security concerns with using JWT on client side